Trinity Anglican Church (Ottawa): 20th century

-Robert Turley came to Trinity in 1923, and stayed until 1944.
-Turley was the longest-serving incumbent at Trinity.
+Robert Turley served at Trinity from 1923 to 1944; he was the longest-serving incumbent at the church.

 A new Trinity Church was opened on Easter Day (4 April) 1926 with Bishop John Charles Roper as celebrant.
 The original log building was dismantled and reassembled as the Church of St. Thomas the Apostle on Churchill Avenue in the village of Sawmill Creek (now Alta Vista Drive).
 The original Trinity cornerstone was reversed and re-laid at St. Thomas by the Bishop on July 31, 1928 with a new inscription, "St. Thomas 1927" facing outwards.

 On Ash Wednesday (19 March) 1947, a fire devastated Trinity.
-Adrian Bender and Mrs. Charles Paynter (a member of the Altar Guild), were trapped in the Vestry, but rescued by firemen.
 The rebuilt church was opened on 29 September 1948.
-The new building made extensive use of fireproof materials including concrete and asbestos.